plan-systems/design-docs/PLAN-Applied.md

         Subs       []*Block
     }
     ```
 - Importantly, each `plan.Block` instance is [self-describing](https://multiformats.io/) and can contain sub-blocks.
-Because each element is accompanied by a label, codec descriptor, or additional sub-blocks, `plan.Block` has the _simplicity and flexibility_ of JSON but the _efficiency and compactness_ of binary serialization.
+Because each `plan.Block` can be accompanied by a label, codec descriptor, or any number of sub-blocks, it has the _simplicity and flexibility_ of JSON but the _efficiency and compactness_ of binary serialization.
 This means any hierarchy of information or content can be structured dynamically, and each element contains enough meta information for it to be safely analyzed and processed further.
 - Like other foundational data structures in PLAN, `plan.Block` is specified using [Protobufs](https://developers.google.com/protocol-buffers).
 This means boilerplate serialization and network handling code can be [trivially generated](https://github.com/plan-tools/plan-protobufs) for most major languages and environments, including C, C++, Objective-C, Swift, C#, Go, Java, JavaScript, Python, and Ruby.
 Not bad!
-    - A protobuf struct ("message") can be composed of primitive data types or user-defined messages.
-    - Fields of a protobuf message are explicitly and strongly typed.
-    - Revisions to a protobuf message are backward-compatible with previous revisions.
     - Protobufs are faster, simpler, safer, more compact, and more efficient than JSON and XML.
+    - A Protobuf struct ("message") can be composed of primitive data types or user-defined messages.
+    - The fields of a Protobuf message are explicitly and strongly typed.
+    - Revisions to a Protobuf message are backward-compatible with earlier revisions.
     - Protobufs pair well with [gRPC](https://grpc.io), opening up broad multi-language and multi-platform network support.
     - An entire `plan.Block` hierarchy can be serialized or deserialized using a single line of code — _in every major language and environment_.